By the end of this section, you will be able to do the following:

 Neurologist Neurologists are physicians who specialize in disorders of the nervous system.
 They diagnose and treat disorders such as epilepsy, stroke, dementia, nervous system injuries, Parkinson’s disease, sleep disorders, and multiple sclerosis.
 Neurologists are medical doctors who have attended college, medical school, and completed three to four years of neurology residency.

 When examining a new patient, a neurologist takes a full medical history and performs a complete physical exam.
 The physical exam contains specific tasks that are used to determine what areas of the brain, spinal cord, or peripheral nervous system may be damaged.
-For example, to check whether the hypoglossal nerve is functioning correctly, the neurologist will ask the patient to move his or her tongue in different ways.
+For example, to check whether the hypoglossal nerve is functioning correctly, the neurologist will ask the patient to move their tongue in different ways.
 If the patient does not have full control over tongue movements, then the hypoglossal nerve may be damaged or there may be a lesion in the brainstem where the cell bodies of these neurons reside (or there could be damage to the tongue muscle itself).

 Neurologists have other tools besides a physical exam they can use to diagnose particular problems in the nervous system.
 If the patient has had a seizure, for example, the neurologist can use electroencephalography (EEG), which involves taping electrodes to the scalp to record brain activity, to try to determine which brain regions are involved in the seizure.
 In suspected stroke patients, a neurologist can use a computerized tomography (CT) scan, which is a type of X-ray, to look for bleeding in the brain or a possible brain tumor.
 To treat patients with neurological problems, neurologists can prescribe medications or refer the patient to a neurosurgeon for surgery.